 Trouble with focus is a definite symptom of ADHD for those with the inattentive and combined presentation.
 But some people struggle much more with restlessness and not being able to sit still.
 Those symptoms can be a sign of hyperactive/impulsive presentation of ADHD, or could be a sign of a different concern.
-Stay tuned for our blog post on Can’t Sit Still: Is it ADHD or Something Else?
+For more information on problems with restlessness, visit Can’t Sit Still: Is it ADHD or Something Else?

 Schedule an Appointment

 If you live in the state of Alabama, you can schedule an appointment at Auburn Psychological Wellness Center.
 We offer counseling, psychiatry services, and psychological assessment.
 We have providers who can see children (8+), teens, and adults.
-Learn more about scheduling an appointment.
+Call us at 334-219-0425 or review our information on scheduling an appointment.